FREE Training: How to Launch Your Property Management Company

 So, even though Massachusetts does not require formal education the way that other states do, we do not think that you should skip these steps, as doing so could mean that you are not as prepared for the job as you could be.

-Property management requires a lot of knowledge and responsibility, and we recommend that you do everything you can to make sure that you are as qualified as possible before you dive in.
+Property management requires a lot of knowledge and responsibility, and we recommend that you do everything you can to make sure that you are as qualified as possible before you start a property management business.

 Step 2: Do Your Research on Massachusetts’ Rental Laws and Local Market Conditions

-If you want to start a successful career in property management in the state of Massachusetts, you must be able to thoroughly understand the state-specific real estate laws and the intricate leasing and eviction processes.
+If you want to start your own property management company in the state of Massachusetts, you must be able to thoroughly understand the state-specific real estate laws and the intricate lease and eviction processes.

 Just like any other state, Massachusetts property managers need to familiarize themselves with various real estate laws.
 This includes things such as zoning regulations, fair housing practices, and property codes.

-Enrolling in property management courses covering state-specific legalities can help you get started in this process.
+Enrolling in property management courses and using online resources covering state-specific legalities can help you get started in this process.

-Managing the delicate balance between tenant rights and owner responsibilities is difficult, but it is crucial to your success.
+To successfully manage the delicate balance between tenant rights and property owners’ responsibilities is difficult, but it is crucial to your success.
 Leasing laws include topics ranging from security deposit limits to mandatory disclosures.

-For example, in Massachusetts, you can’t charge a tenant a security deposit that is larger than one months’ rent.
+For example, in Massachusetts, you can’t charge a tenant a security deposit that is larger than one month’s rent, and you have strict rules for handling repairs and maintenance.

-In addition to your state specific legal research, you will want to know as much as you can about your local Massachusetts rental market before you embark on your journey to start your own company.
+In addition to your state-specific legal research on things like maintenance requirements, you will want to know as much as you can about your local Massachusetts rental market before you embark on your journey to start your own company.

 Start by doing research on the standard prices of rental properties in your market.
-Take note of the location, the size, the type of property, and the amenities.
+Take note of the location, the size, the type of property, the state of its maintenance, and the amenities.

 What qualities and locations in Massachusetts warrant a higher rent price?
 What is your target demographic?

-After you have researched the rental properties in your area, try looking into what your competitors charge for their services.
+After you have researched the rental properties in your area, try looking into what your competitors charge for their services, including how they manage routine maintenance and coordinate with contractors.

 This will help you in the future as you figure out how much you will want to charge for your own services, which we will touch on again later.